 - Day 2 Part 2 – Goryokaku in Hakodate and Spending the Night in Yunokawa Onsen

 - Day 3 – Enjoy seafood in Shikabe and winter activities in Onuma Quasi-National Park

 For the rest of my trip, I was joined by my friend, Jonathan, who has a passion for Hokkaido and was excited to experience some of the lesser-known parts of this island with me.

 Odate: Home of the Akita Inu

-The hotel in Odate was just 4 minutes walk from Odate Station and conveniently located for catching trains to Akita and beyond.
+The hotel in Odate was just a 4-minute walk from Odate Station and conveniently located for catching trains to Akita and beyond.
 The hotel had 102 rooms and sufficient parking and would easily cater to both leisure visitors thanks to its convenient location and business guests with its conference facilities.
-On the 5th floor, the hot spring features a blend of mineral-rich water to soothe any aches and pains.
+On the 5th floor, the hot spring features a blend of mineral-rich water to soothe aches and pains.
 Although each room had an ensuite bath and shower, the large washing area around the hot spring, with its plentiful supply of toiletries, was a more spacious way to get clean.

 While checking out of the hotel, we had the pleasure of meeting one of the hotel’s mascots.
-Hina Chan is a 2 1/2 year old Akita Inu dog and is one of two dogs living at the hotel whose job is to welcome guests.
+Hina-chan is a 2 1/2-year-old Akita Inu dog and is one of two dogs living at the hotel whose job is to welcome guests.

 Upon leaving the hotel, it was just a short walk to the Akita Dog Visitor Centre.
-Stepping out into the crisp February air, it was noticeably cooler than Akita city and a light breeze scattered the powdery snow across the road.
+Stepping out into the crisp February air, it was noticeably cooler than Akita city, and a light breeze scattered the powdery snow across the road.